• Skip to primary navigation

 For this recipe, as you can see in the picture, my plantain has a strong yellow hue.
 This type of plantain isn't extremely sweet, it's more firm with a subtle sweetness which is just how I like it.

-If you want super sweet plantain then buy one that has more dark spots then it does yellow.
-Upon holding it will be soft to the touch.
+When holding it, it will be soft to the touch.
 Soft plantain absorbs most of the cooking oil and has a mushy texture.

 The type of plantain you use will be down to what you as an individual prefers.
 Choose one then follow the recipe instructions.